Profiscience/ko-component-router/docs/middleware.md

 ## Execution Order

-Middleware is executed in the following order...
+Assuming navigation from a => b, where "X/app" indicates app middleware for route X, middleware is executed in the following order...

-- App before render
+- a: before dispose
-- Route before render
+- a/app: before dispose

-- App after render
+- b/app: before render
-- Router after render
+- b: before render

-- [before navigate callbacks]
-- Route before dispose
+- a: after dispose
-- App before dispose
+- a/app: after dispose

-- Route after dispose
+- b/app: after render
-- App after dispose
+- b: after render

+*Why is the next page's before render middleware called before this one is disposed entirely!?*

+Because doing prevents intermediate whitespace while asynchronous before render middleware is executing.

 ---